 During 2001, 2002 and 2003, the Company raised an aggregate of approximately \$8.4 billion of financing mostly to fund capital commitments (mainly for aircraft and ground properties) and operating losses.
-During the three months ended March 31, 2004, the Company raised an additional \$180 million of financing to fund capital commitments and for general corporate purposes, and ended the quarter with \$3.2 billion of unrestricted cash and short-term investments.
-The Company believes that it has sufficient liquidity to fund its operations for the foreseeable future, including capital expenditures and other contractual obligations.
+During the six months ended June 30, 2004, the Company raised an additional \$180 million of financing to fund capital commitments and for general corporate purposes, and ended the period with \$3.3 billion of unrestricted cash and short-term investments compared with \$2.6 billion at December 31, 2003.
+As of the date of this Form 10-Q, the Company believes that it has sufficient liquidity to fund its operations for the foreseeable future, including capital expenditures and other contractual obligations.
 However, to maintain sufficient liquidity over the long-term as the Company seeks to return to sustained profitability at acceptable levels, the Company will need continued access to additional funding.
 The Company's possible future financing sources include: (i) a limited amount of additional secured aircraft debt (virtually all of the Company's Section 1110-eligible aircraft are encumbered), (ii) debt secured by other assets, (iii) securitization of future operating receipts, (iv) sale-leaseback transactions of owned aircraft and (v) the potential sale of certain non-core assets.
-However, the availability and level of these financing sources cannot be assured, particularly in light of the fact that the Company has fewer unencumbered assets available than it has had in the past.
+However, the availability and level of these financing sources cannot be assured, particularly in light of high fuel prices, historically weak revenues and the fact that the Company has far fewer unencumbered assets available than it has had in the past.